2026 Buzzardball Championship Game Summary: Timberwolves vs. Heat

 What a way to close out the 20th season of Buzzardball.

-In a championship game that delivered drama until the very last second, the Los Angeles Lakers held on for a thrilling 43–40 victory over the Miami Heat, completing an undefeated season.
+In a championship game filled with drama, the Los Angeles Lakers held on for a thrilling 43–40 victory over the Miami Heat.
+This win completed an undefeated season.

-This game was a true see-saw battle, especially in the second half, with momentum constantly shifting between two determined teams.
+This game was a true see-saw battle.
+Momentum constantly shifted between two determined teams.

-Rewind to the end of the first half— the Lakers used a strong 16–6 run to build a 26–19 advantage.
-But the Heat answered late, scoring back-to-back baskets to cut the deficit and head into halftime trailing just 26–23.
+Rewind to the end of the first half.
+The Lakers used a strong 16–6 run to build a 26–19 advantage.
+But the Heat answered late.
+They scored back-to-back baskets to cut the deficit.
+They headed into halftime trailing just 26–23.

 Then came a major swing.

-Miami opened the second half on fire, scoring four straight baskets in a 12–0 run that flipped the game completely and gave the Heat a 31–26 lead.
+Miami opened the second half on fire.
+They scored four straight baskets in a 12–0 run.
+This flipped the game completely and gave the Heat a 31–26 lead.
 Just like that, they were in control.

-But championship teams respond—and the Lakers did exactly that.
+But championship teams respond.
+The Lakers did exactly that.

-Los Angeles answered with a 6–0 run of their own to reclaim the lead at 32–31, and from that point on, it was anyone’s game.
-The intensity rose, the defense tightened, and the game featured six lead changes down the stretch.
+Los Angeles answered with a 6–0 run of their own.
+They reclaimed the lead at 32–31.
+From that point on, it was anyone’s game.
+The intensity rose.
+The defense tightened.
+The game featured six lead changes down the stretch.

-In fact, neither team scored for nearly a five-minute stretch, a testament to the defensive pressure and the weight of the moment.
+In fact, neither team scored for nearly a five-minute stretch.
+This showcased the defensive pressure and the weight of the moment.

 Then came the breakthrough.

-With just over three minutes remaining, Statten Reynolds knocked down a huge basket to give the Lakers a 39–38 lead, swinging momentum back in their favor.
-From there, clutch free throws by Buddy Kurtulus and Caden Jackson proved to be the difference, helping the Lakers close it out.
+With just over three minutes remaining, Statten Reynolds knocked down a huge basket.
+This gave the Lakers a 39–38 lead, swinging momentum back in their favor.
+Clutch free throws by Buddy Kurtulus and Caden Jackson proved to be the difference.
+They helped the Lakers close it out.

-Reynolds and Jackson led the Lakers with 8 points each, while Elijah Benson paced the Heat with 11 points in a strong effort.
+Reynolds and Jackson led the Lakers with 8 points each.
+Elijah Benson paced the Heat with 11 points in a strong effort.

 And it all came down to one final shot.